A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data: Inference

-Note that the MIG estimand is distinct from the ARE and AIE in that is does not involve the expectation term $\EX(Y^{s=0})$.
+Note that the MIG estimand is distinct from the ARE and AIE in that it does not involve the expectation term $\EX(Y^{s=0})$.
 In contrast, the ARE and AIE depend on the pairs of expectations $\EX(Y^{s=1})$, $\EX(Y^{s=0})$ and $\EX(Y)$, $\EX(Y^{s=0})$ respectively.
 The quantity $\EX(Y)$ is straightforward to estimate.
 The expectation $\EX(Y^{s=1})$ can be estimated by various means, for instance by taking the expectation of $\hat{q}_1(X)$ as in section \ref{subsub:impMIG}.

-Estimation of $\EX(Y^{s=0})$ is more challenging than that of $\EX(Y^{s=1})$ because, substitution of $Y^{s=0}$ by its definition in \eqref{eq:consitency_ys0} involves the potential outcome $A^{s=0}$ which is not identifiable from equation \eqref{eq:consitency_ttt} as $S$ is a latent variable.
-Our approach to estimate $\EX(Y^{s=0})$ relies on the following result. \begin{lemma} In the partially implemented ITR, the following relations holds
+Estimation of $\EX(Y^{s=0})$ is more challenging than that of $\EX(Y^{s=1})$ because, substitution of $Y^{s=0}$ by its definition in \eqref{eq:consitency_ys0} involves the potential outcome $A^{s=0}$ which is not directly identifiable from equation \eqref{eq:consitency_ttt} as $S$ is a latent variable.
+Our approach to estimate $\EX(Y^{s=0})$ relies on the following result. \begin{newlemma} In the partially implemented ITR situation, the following relations holds

-\end{lemma} A proof of the lemma is given in Appendix \ref{appendix:proof_lemmas}.
-Lemma \ref{lm1} shows that the functions $\pi$ and $q_0$ can be represented by mixtures of experts \cite{Jordan1994}.
-In particular, observing equation \eqref{model:score_prop}, we see that $\pi$ can be viewed as a mixture of the known expert $r$ and the unknown expert $\pi^{s=0}$, while the component of the mixture depends on the unknown gating network $\rho$.
+\end{newlemma} A proof of the lemma is given in Appendix C. Lemma \ref{lm1} suggests that the functions $\pi$ and $q_0$ may be represented by a particular type of mixture model called the mixture of experts model.\citep{Jordan1994} This model lays out a mixture of regression models (experts) where the proportions of the mixture (gating network) depend on the covariates.
+Observing equation \eqref{model:score_prop}, we see that $\pi$ can be viewed as a mixture of the known expert $r$ and the unknown expert $\pi^{s=0}$, while the proportions of the mixture are given by the unknown gating network $\rho$.
+Several authors, including Teicher;\cite{Teicher1963} Jiang and Tanner;\cite{Jiang1999} Allman et al.\cite{Allman2009} have studied the identifiability of mixture models.
+However, to the best of our knowledge, their results are not directly applicable to the specific type of mixture we are considering in equation \eqref{model:score_prop}.
+In Appendix D, we prove, under mild technical conditions on the treatment rule $r$, that if the covariables are continuous then the mixtures of experts considered in this paper are identifiable.
 Equation \eqref{model:Q0} suggest to rewrite $\Delta(r)$ and $\Lambda(r,\rho)$ as